bobosola/HTMLtoRSS/Specs.md

 # HTMLtoRSS Specifications for LLM

 **Comment: This was passed to my local LLM `qwen3-coder-30b-a3b-instruct-mlx` to write the first draft.
-It did a decent job, however many improvements and change were made afterwards.**
+It did a decent job, however many improvements and changes were made afterwards.**

 A robust Rust command-line tool for converting a fragment of HTML content to an RSS feed item.
 It is designed for bloggers who use static HTML pages and want to add RSS feed functionality to their site.